MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/set-up-lease-books.md

 ---
 # required metadata

-title: Set up lease books
+title: Set up lease books (Preview)
-description: This topic describes the information that's maintained in lease books, which contain the accounting policies that determine how the lease is accounted for in the system.
+description: This topic describes the information that is maintained in lease books.
+Lease books contain the accounting policies that determine how a lease is accounted for in the system.
 author: moaamer
 manager: Ann Beebe
 ms.date: 07/20/2020